StevenBlack/vocab/million-dollar-words.md

 Not an Italian coffee.
 A capriccio is a frolic or caper, such as when a bunch of friends spontaneously decide to jump into a car and drive to the beach for the day.
 Pronounced CAP-REE-SHE-O.

+### capricious
+Determined by chance or impulse or whim rather than by necessity or reason.
+Changeable.

 ### captious
 Critical and hard to please in an irritable, nit-picking way.
 Small children can be captious at the dinner table; teenagers and in-laws may be captious all the time.
 Say CAP-SHUSS.